nobukoba/roothbk/README.md

 # roothbk
 Utility to handle HBOOK and ROOT files.
+This program can handle only histograms and does not support either NTuple strusture or TTree structure.

 # Highlight of the program
 ## Online analysis